-Tony Hoagland (b.
-1953) is a witty and acerbic poet from North Carolina.
+Tony Hoagland (1953 – 2018) was a witty and acerbic poet from North Carolina.
 Many awards.
 Some great and demonically intense poems.
 Here goes:

 If you are lucky in this life,

 the way I got to help my mother

 when she was weakened past the point of saying no.

 half-filled with water

 which I had made just right,

 she had become.

 Her eyelids fluttered as I soaped and rinsed